jboss-fuse/quickstarts/README.md

 # sap-quickstarts

-Various quickstart projects for getting you started with the JBoss Fuse Camel Components.
+Various quickstart projects for getting you started with the JBoss Fuse SAP Camel Components.